 5. If the respondent is a student, the Title IX Coordinator will forward the reports to the Vice President for Academic and Student Affairs.
 Within ten (10) workdays, the Vice President for Academic and Student Affairs shall determine and impose appropriate sanctions, as described below.
 The respondent and the Title IX Coordinator shall receive written notification of sanction(s).
 When the respondent is a student, within five (5) workdays of receipt, the Title IX Coordinator may disclose to the complainant the sanctions imposed on the respondent that directly relate to the complainant as permitted by state and federal law, including the Federal Educational Rights and Privacy Act (FERPA) and the Virginia Freedom of Information Act, when such disclosure is necessary to ensure the safety of the complainant.
 The Title IX Coordinator also may disclose in writing to the complainant the final results of a disciplinary proceeding involving the respondent with regard to an alleged forcible or non-forcible sex offense, act of stalking, domestic violence or dating violence on the complainant, as permitted by state and federal law including FERPA and the Virginia Freedom of Information Act.
 The disclosure of final results must include only the name of the student, the violation committed, and any sanction imposed by the College against the student.

-7. If the respondent is a third party, the Title IX Coordinator will forward the reports to the Vice President of Academic and Student Affairs.
-Within ten (10) workdays, the Vice President of Academic and Student Affairs shall determine and impose appropriate sanctions, as described below.
+7. If the respondent is a third party, the Title IX Coordinator will forward the reports to the Vice President of Finance and Administration.
+Within ten (10) workdays, the Vice President of Finance and Administration shall determine and impose appropriate sanctions, as described below.
 The respondent and the Title IX Coordinator shall receive written notification of sanction(s).
 The Title IX Coordinator may disclose to the complainant information as described above.

-8. The Title IX Coordinator will advise the respondent and the complainant of their right to appeal any finding or sanction in writing.
+8. The Title IX Coordinator will advise the complainant and the respondent of their right to appeal any finding or sanction in writing.
 The written notification also shall provide information on the appeals process.
-If the respondent does not contest the finding or recommended sanction(s), the respondent shall sign a statement acknowledging such.
+If the complainant or respondent does not contest the finding or recommended sanction(s), he or she shall sign a statement acknowledging such.
 The signed statement shall be part of the record.

 T. Informal Resolution.

 1. After receiving a request from both parties to resolve the complaint with the informal resolution process, the Title IX Coordinator will appoint a College official to facilitate an effective and appropriate resolution.
+Within three (3) workdays of such appointment, the College official, the complainant or the respondent may identify to the Title IX Coordinator in writing any potential conflict of interest posed by assigning such official to the matter.
+The Title IX Coordinator will consider such statements and will assign a different individual to facilitate if it is determined that a material conflict of interest exists.
 Within five (5) workdays of the appointment, the College official will request a written statement from the parties to be submitted within ten (10) workdays.
 Each party may request that witnesses are interviewed.
 Within ten (10) workdays of receiving the written statements, the College official will hold a meeting(s) with the parties and coordinate informal resolution measures.
+The College official shall review the information that is covered in the initial meeting under the formal process, as provided in Paragraphs R1 and R2.
 The College official shall document the meeting(s) in writing.
 Each party may have one advisor of his or her choosing during any meeting; however, the advisor may not speak on the party’s behalf.

 3. Any resolution of a complaint through the informal process must address the concerns of the complainant and the responsibility of the College to address alleged violations of the Policy, while also respecting the due process rights of the respondent.
 Informal resolution remedies might include mandatory education, counseling, written counseling by an employee’s supervisor, or other methods.
 The College official will provide the complainant and respondent with a copy of the final written report concurrently.
 The final written report shall include the nature of the complaint, a meeting(s) summary, the informal resolution remedies applied, and whether the complaint was resolved through the informal resolution process.